-When data for the trunk is sensed, the local VCX will raise DTR, causing the local modem to dial the number stored manually (through the front panel pushbutton switches).
+When data for the trunk is sensed, the local VCX will raise DTR, causing the local modem to dial the number stored in the modem.
 When the remote V32 detects the ringing signal, it will raise RI on its interface.
 When the remote VCX senses RI raised, it raises DTR, enabling the V.32 modem to answer the call.
 The two VCX's will then synchronize and are ready for data transfer.

-VCX will wait 1 min from asserting DTR to handshake completion, prior to entering the Data Transfer phase.
-The line will be maintained until there has been no data flow for 5 minutes, after which time DTR will be dropped and the VCX will go back to Idle state.
+VCX will wait 90 seconds from asserting DTR to handshake completion, prior to entering the Data Transfer phase.
+The line will be maintained until there has been no data flow for the inactivity timer timeout, after which time DTR will be dropped and the VCX will go back to Idle state.
 Any virtual circuits made across the link will be maintained and data flow will continue as necessary following subsequent link setups.